How BLG LOGISTICS continually digitalizes and improves logistics with innovations

 R&D projects at BLG LOGISTICS

 There are problems in logistics for which we don't yet have any elegant, efficient solutions.
 But there are lots of ideas.
 The problem is, until we have a guarantee that they work, we can't use these ideas on a large scale.
 That's what our research projects are for.
-They are different from our innovation projects because they can not be implemented in 100-day projects or 6-month sprints.
 As a rule, we do not conduct research projects on our own.
 Instead, we put together an interdisciplinary team from various companies with different specializations.
 Often, a university institute is on board to provide scientific backing.
 BLG is also always keen to give SMEs and startups the chance to take part in these projects.

 That's because especially small companies frequently have new, innovative solutions and can quickly try them out in practice.
 Usually, the projects also receive government funding.